Assessment of hyperkalaemia

 ECG changes associated with hyperkalaemia

-• The ECG does not always demonstrate changes, even in the presence of severe hyperkalaemia, so a normal ECG does not mean that it does not need treatment.
+The ECG does not always demonstrate changes, even in the presence of severe hyperkalaemia, so a normal ECG does not remove the need for treatment.